MaxShaw5/GKE-Wordpress-Cluster/README.md

 ## Changing the Wordpress and SQL Deployments to work better in the cloud

-I added podAntiAffinity to make sure that my WordPress pods would schedule on different nodes to increase my site's availability, added a targetPort to the SQL deployment matching the port value, and spent 6 hours troubleshooting why my WordPress site couldn't get access to my SQL database (I literally just deleted the secret and recreated it with the CLI instead of a YAML - no idea why this worked as opposed to the YAML)
+I added podAntiAffinity to make sure that my WordPress pods would schedule on different nodes to increase my site's availability, added a targetPort to the SQL deployment matching the port value and recreated my sql password secret with command line using a "from-literal" flag instead of using a YAML.

 Now that I can get to my WordPress setup page over the internet, I need to make sure it's only serving up traffic through HTTPS.